Can I withdraw my super and keep working?

 What are the benefits to returning to work after retirement?

-- The opportunity to try new jobs and industries which you may have always wanted to try, but never did
+- Opportunity to try new jobs and industries

 - Extra income to supplement your super